 Teeth, despite their small size are extraordinarily complex.
 Teeth are a living part of your body that need to be cared for by brushing and regular visits to your local Frankston dental clinic, Beachside Complete Dental Care.
 Here is a brief tooth anatomy lesson which discusses the structure of your teeth.

-The diagram below shows a cross sectional view of a tooth:
+The diagram below shows a cross sectional view of tooth anatomy:

 Root of your tooth:

-The root of your tooth descends below the gumline, lying beneath the surface of your gums and is the long part of your tooth that connects to your jawbone (alveolar bone).
+The root of your tooth is an important part when discussing the anatomy of teeth.
+It descends below the gumline, lying beneath the surface of your gums and is the long part of your tooth that connects to your jawbone (alveolar bone).
 The root is coated in a hard layer of tissue called cementum, which is roughly as hard as bone although softer than enamel.
 On one side the root, the cementum is connected to the dentine, on the other side the cementum is attached to the periodontal ligament.
 Tiny periodontal ligaments hold each tooth is place and gum tissue provide extra support.
 The neck of the tooth is where the crown and root meet at the gumline.
 Roots are hollow, with canals linking nerves and blood vessels in the dental pulp to the nervous and cardiovascular systems.

 Caring for your teeth: